Language: EN

 };

-In the previous examples, we create structures that represent information about a person, including their name, age, and height.
+In the previous examples, we created structures that represent information about a person, including their name, age, and height.

-The syntax varies slightly between languages, but the concept is the same: define an entity that groups related data.
+The syntax varies slightly between languages, but the concept is the same: defining an entity that groups related data.

-Internally in most programming languages, a STRUCT is stored in memory in a contiguous manner.
-When an instance of a STRUCT is created, the system assigns a block of memory that can contain all its members.
+Internally, in most programming languages, a STRUCT is stored in memory in a contiguous manner.
+When an instance of a STRUCT is created, the system allocates a block of memory that can contain all its members.

 When you access a member of a STRUCT, the system can directly calculate its position in memory by adding an offset from the base address of the STRUCT.

-Because the members of a STRUCT are stored contiguously, access to this data is very efficient.
+Since the members of a STRUCT are stored contiguously, accessing this data is very efficient.
 It is simply a memory access operation with an offset.

 On the other hand, in many languages, STRUCT are value types (not references).
 This means that a copy of the STRUCT is created and that copy is passed to the function.
 Depending on the size of the STRUCT, this can have implications for performance and the amount of memory used.

-So it is convenient for you to know the implementation details in your particular language.
-But don’t get carried away too much, in most languages the compiler makes decisions and can treat references as values, or vice versa, if it understands that it is more efficient.
+Therefore, it is advisable to know the implementation details in your particular language.
+But don’t worry too much, in most languages the compiler makes decisions and can treat references as values, or vice versa, if it understands that it is more efficient.